openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 connects to a running database server and outputs an atomic snapshot of its schema and content, in the same format used for on-disk databases.

-To restore from a backup, stop the database server or servers, overwrite the database file with the backup (e.g. with ``cp``), and then restart the servers.
+Multiple options are also available when the time comes to restore a database from a backup.
+One option is to stop the database server or servers, overwrite the database file with the backup (e.g. with ``cp``), and then restart the servers.
+Another way is to use ``ovsdb-client restore``, which connects to a running database server and replaces the data in one of its databases by a provided snapshot.
+The advantage of ``ovsdb-client restore`` is that it causes zero downtime for the database and its server.
+It has the downside that UUIDs of rows in the restored database will differ from those in the snapshot, because the OVSDB protocol does not allow clients to specify row UUIDs.

 None of these approaches saves and restores data in columns that the schema designates as ephemeral.
 This is by design: the designer of a schema only